Minicomputer: Mid-1980s and 1990s decline

-By the early 1980s, the 16-bit market had all but disappeared as newer 32-bit microprocessors began to improve in performance.
+Minicomputer companies historically competed on the price and speed of their computers, instead of marketing and advertising.
+By the early 1980s, the 16-bit minicomputer market had all but disappeared as newer 32-bit microprocessors began to improve in performance.
 Those customers who required more performance than these offered had generally already moved to 32-bit systems by this time.
 But it was not long before this market also began to come under threat; the Motorola 68000 offered a significant percentage of the performance of a typical mini in a desktop platform.
-True 32-bit processors like the National Semiconductor NS32016, Motorola 68020 and Intel 80386 soon followed.
-By the mid-1980s, high-end microcomputers offered compute performance equal to low-end and mid-range minis, and the new RISC approach promised performance levels well beyond the fastest minis, and even high-end mainframes.
+True 32-bit processors such as the National Semiconductor NS32016, Motorola 68020 and Intel 80386 soon followed.
+By the mid-1980s, high-end microcomputers offered CPU performance equal to low-end and mid-range minis, and the new RISC approach promised performance levels well beyond the fastest minis, and even high-end mainframes.

 All that really separated micros from the mini market was storage and memory capacity.
-Both of these began to be addressed through the later 1980s; 1 MB of RAM became typical by around 1987, desktop hard drives rapidly pushed past the 100 MB range by 1990, and the introduction of inexpensive and easily deployable local area network (LAN) systems provide solutions for those looking for multi-user systems.
-The introduction of the workstation machines opened new markets for graphics-based systems that the terminal-oriented minis could not even address.
-Minis retained a force for those using existing software products or those who required high-performance multitasking, but the introduction of newer operating systems based on Unix began to become highly practical replacements for these roles as well.
+Both of these began to be addressed through the later 1980s; 1 MB of RAM became typical by around 1987, desktop hard drives rapidly pushed past the 100 MB range by 1990, and the introduction of inexpensive and easily deployable local area network (LAN) systems provided solutions for those looking for multi-user systems.
+The introduction of workstations opened new markets for graphics-based systems that the terminal-oriented minis could not even address.
+Minis remained a force for those using existing software products or those who required high-performance multitasking, but the introduction of newer operating systems based on Unix began to yield highly practical replacements for these roles as well.
+For computational science, clusters of commodity PCs largely replaced minicomputers.